DocuSign pricing explained: what you'll actually pay in 2026

 The same job without the maze

-Signed prices the same core job — upload, place fields, send, sign, audit trail — at $20 per seat per month: month-to-month, unlimited documents on every plan, no annual contract, no envelope math.
-That's half of Business Pro's annual rate and less than a third of its monthly rate, and what's included is exactly the workflow most teams use — the case for the leaner feature set is in the DocuSign alternative post.
+Signed prices the same core job — upload, place fields, send, sign, audit trail — at $9.99 per seat per month: month-to-month, unlimited documents on every plan, no annual contract, no envelope math.
+That's a quarter of Business Pro's annual rate and less than a sixth of its monthly rate, and what's included is exactly the workflow most teams use — the case for the leaner feature set is in the DocuSign alternative post.

 The side-by-side table lives on the comparison page, and the single-plan details — 14-day trial, per-seat billing through Stripe — are on pricing and in Billing & plans.